Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/local-filesystems.md

 * Standard shortcuts like "Desktop", "Documents", and "Downloads" are usually subdirectories of your home directory

 * Hidden files and directories can be viewed by setting appropriate options in Finder / Explorer

+## Recommendations for file naming schemes

+* Avoid spaces (or other non-printing characters) and punctuation other than dashes, underscores, and periods in file names

+* File names that include dates should preferably follow the [ISO-8601 formatting standard](https://en.wikipedia.org/wiki/ISO_8601), which has the form "YYYY-MM-DD".
+For example, an experiment done of Jan 12, 2022 should be named something like "2022-01-12-Expt01.csv".
+    - The advantage of this is it makes it easy to sort and search by date

+* Try and be consistent in your naming schemes.
+I promise this will make your life (and/or that of your collaborators) easier at some point in your research career!